Jerry-Chang975/My-Restaurant-List/README.md

 1. GO to [Meta for Developers](https://developers.facebook.com/apps) to set up the OAuth2 configurations for your app.

-2. After creating the app, copy the App ID and App Key to your .env file (you need to create this file yourself).
+2. After creating the app, copy the App ID and App Key to your .env file (you need to create this file yourself by referring to .env.example).

 ### Start the Web App